-(a) Basis of preparation
+(a) Basis of preparation - Wind up basis

-These general purpose financial statements have been prepared in accordance with Australian Accounting Standards, Interpretations, other authoritative pronouncements of the Australian Accounting Standards Board and the Corporations Act 2001 in Australia.
+These general purpose financial statements have been prepared in accordance with Australian Accounting Standards and Interpretations issued by the Accounting Standards Board and the Corporations Act 2001 in Australia.
+Credit Suisse PL 100 - Emerging Markets Infrastructure Development Trust is a for-profit unit trust for the purpose of preparing the financial statements.